· 5 min read Posted by Paul Hawke

 • Concurrency - SKIE integrated seamlessly with Swift, letting me await the result from the Kotlin flow returned from monitorFlight() function.

 While switch onEnum(of:... is specific to SKIE, the result is a proper enum that not only feels native to Swift, but preserves type information and helps ensure better type safety.
 Developers writing Kotlin, with SKIE, can safely resume using some of the most important modern features of Kotlin.
-Sealed Classes (and Interfaces), with generics, are back on the table!
+Sealed Classes, with generics, are back on the table!